28 Ways To Beat Depression Naturally

 A large part of the battle against depression is mental — altering your mindset.
 You jump to the worst conceivable conclusions when you're sad.
-Use logic as a natural depression therapy the next time you're feeling bad about yourself.
-You may believe that no one likes you, but is this supported by evidence?
-You may believe that you are the most useless person on earth, but is it true?
+Use logic as a natural depression therapy the next time you feel bad about yourself.
+You may believe that no one likes you, but does evidence support this?
+You may think you are the most useless person on earth, but is it true?
 It takes time and effort, but you can overcome negative ideas before they spiral out of control.

 8. Before Using Supplements, See Your Doctor

 “Some vitamins for depression have encouraging data,” Cook explains.
 Fish oil, folic acid, and SAMe are among them.
 However, additional study is required before we can be certain.
 Before beginning any supplement, talk to your doctor, particularly if you're currently on medication.

 9. Try Something Different

 You're stuck in a rut when you're sad.
 Make an effort to try something new.
 Visit a museum.
 Take an old book to a park seat and read it.
 Donate your time to a soup kitchen.
 Consider enrolling in a language course.